-Neoliberal capitalism is carrying out a vicious assault on public education, health care, public transportation, social housing, regulation of corporations, trade union rights and other essential programs that benefit the labouring classes in the Americas.
+Neoliberal capitalism is carrying out a vicious assault on public education, health care, public transportation, social housing, regulation of corporations, trade union rights and other essential programs that benefit the laboring classes in the Americas.
 In the same vein, there has been a corresponding expansion of the repressive policing, judicial and imprisonment capacity of the state.
 The criminal justice system across the region is being used to police and regulate the effects of social, economic and political inequalities along the lines of gender, race and class, especially for people of African descent.

 It is in the above context that Black August should be embraced across the Americas as a commemorative month that focuses on the history and present-day resistance against the violence of the state and capital as well as the liberation agenda being pursued.
 Black August had its origin in the penal colonies of California in the early 1970s.
 It started in prison as a way to acknowledge the political and militant struggles of politicized New Afrikan or African-American prisoners and those who were martyred in the process of fighting the prison system.

 Black August was used to mark the death of revolutionaries such George Jackson, William Christmas, James McClain, Jonathon Jackson and Khatari Gaulden who were killed in prison or during the armed attempt at liberating African prisoners at the Marin County courthouse.
 This commemorative month was used to politicize fellow prisoners and build their capacity to engage in the struggle for emancipation.
 These politically conscious prisoners represented the prison front of the Black Liberation Movement, BLM.